Everything You Need To Know About Painting Render

 What Paint Should You Paint Render With?

-There are numerous terms that are used to the ability for a paint to withstand moisture, including water repellent, waterproof, water resistant & weatherproof.
-The term 'waterproof' means that water cannot absorb into a substrate.
-This term is often overlapping with 'water repellent' which refers to the way in which waterproof masonry paints achieve this by repelling moisture from the surface.
-The terms 'weatherproof' or 'water resistant' are most commonly used when describing standard masonry paints that are not waterproof and will allow some level of moisture to soak into the paint film and through into the external wall.
-Much like renders, this ability to significantly reduce water absorption is often down to the formulation of the paint.
+The term ‘waterproof’ means that water cannot penetrate a substrate.
+This term often overlaps with ‘water repellent’, which refers to the way in which waterproof masonry paints achieve this by repelling moisture from the surface.
+The terms ‘weatherproof’ or ‘water resistant’ are most used when describing standard masonry paints that are not waterproof and will allow some level of moisture to soak into the paint film.
+The ability to significantly reduce water absorption is often down to the formulation of the paint.

 There are four main types of masonry paint:

-- Acrylic masonry paint - acrylic masonry paints get their name from the acrylic that is added to their formulations.
-These are what are known as standard masonry paints which 90% of masonry paints in the UK are.
-While they have low breathability and are not fully waterproof, they are widely available and offer an easy way to refresh an exterior wall.
-The lack of waterproofing properties can mean that eventually moisture will cause them to fail, as the breathability of acrylic masonry paints is not high enough to release this moisture before it causes problems.
-This is why they generally come with a lifespan anywhere from 12 months to 10 years, with some 10 year estimations being made when the paint subject to the best possible conditions.
+- Acrylic masonry paint – These are what are known as standard masonry paints which 90% of masonry paints in the UK are.
+They generally have low breathability and are not fully waterproof, but they are widely available and offer an easy way to refresh an exterior wall, coming with a lifespan anywhere from 12 months to 10+ years.

-- Silicone masonry paint - silicone-based masonry paints much like silicone renders are a highly advanced form of external finish which comes with high breathability and water repellency.
-By repelling rainfall and allowing condensation to escape through the paint film, some silicone masonry paints will never peel or flake as moisture is what causes this paint failure.
-This means silicone masonry paints can last anywhere from 10 years to in excess of 25 years.
-This does come at a higher cost than standard masonry paint, however the long-term value of not repainting the house every few years can mean silicone paints offer much better value for money.
+- Silicone masonry paint – A highly advanced form of external finish which comes with high breathability and water repellency.
+By repelling rainfall and remaining highly breathable, some silicone masonry paints can last anywhere from 10 years to in excess of 25 years.
+This does come at a higher cost than standard masonry paint, however the long-term value of not repainting the house every few years can mean silicone paints offer better value for money.

-- Oil-based masonry paint - otherwise known as pliolite, oil-based masonry paint is reserved solely for applying in conditions below 5°C or to prevent the paint from washing off straight after application due to rainfall.
-This is because it has a very low breathability due to the oil-based formulation and should not be used unless all other options are not possible, which it is sometimes used in commercial painting.
-On a domestic house, oil-based paint will unfortunately cause significant problems with damp due to the fact it won't allow moisture to escape the property.
+- Oil-based masonry paint – Oil-based masonry paint is reserved solely for applying in conditions below 5°C or to prevent the paint from washing off straight after application due to rainfall.
+On a domestic house, oil-based paint will cause significant problems with damp due to the fact it won’t allow moisture to escape the property.

-- Limewash - limewash is a traditional form masonry coating that is an example of a mineral paint.
+- Limewash – Limewash is a traditional form masonry coating that is an example of a mineral paint.
 Limewash is highly breathable, which is why it has been used on traditional heritage properties for hundreds of years, however it does have poor weather resistance which is why it often needs reapplying annually.
-For this reason, silicone masonry paint has replaced limewash as the go-to paint for traditional properties due to its high breathability.

 The Best Way To Paint Render

-The two most important aspects of any masonry paint are breathability and the ability to reduce water absorption.
-This is why Emperor Paint silicone nano-technology was developed which lines the pores of render without sealing them, meaning while water is completely repelled by the super hydrophobic (ultra water repellent) properties, water vapour can naturally breathe out of the render.
-This keeps exterior walls dry, which reduce damage to the render, organic growth and discolouration.
+The two key features of masonry paint are breathability and the ability to reduce water absorption.
+Emperor Masonry Paint uses silicone nano-technology to line the pores of render without sealing them, repelling water while allowing water vapour to escape.
+This keeps walls drier and reduces damage, discolouration and organic growth.

-Emperor Masonry Paint was independently tested by a UKAS accredited laboratory in a 25-year accelerated weathering process, which found that after 25 years of heavy weathering it showed no signs of change in appearance or performance, meaning it will likely far exceed this 25 year lifespan.
+It has been independently tested in a UKAS accredited 25-year accelerated weathering test with no loss of performance.
 Due to this, Emperor Masonry Paint comes with a lifetime guarantee, ensuring its performance in all weather conditions for decades.

 - Super hydrophobic